customerio/customerio-ruby/README.md

 set up triggers which are only sent to customers who have subscribed to a particular plan.

+You'll want indentify your customers when they sign up for your app and any time their key information changes.
+This keeps Customer.io up to date with your customer base.

     # Arguments
-    # customer (required)   - a customer object which responds to a few key
+    # customer (required)   - a customer object which responds to a few key methods:
-    #                         methods about the customer:
-    #
-    #                         customer.id - a unique identifier for the customer
+    #                         id          - a unique identifier for the customer
     #                         email       - the customer's current email address
     #                         created_at  - a timestamp which represents when the
     #                                       customer was first created.